≥90% of participants will identify and react to patients with symptoms of EV-D68.

 EV-D68 (Table 2) is one of more than one hundred types of enteroviruses (Table 1), as discussed previously.
 It is unenveloped.
-Unlike all other enteroviruses, EV-D68 displays acid lability and a lower optimum growth temperature, both characteristic features of the human rhinoviruses.
+Unlike all other enteroviruses, EV-D68 displays acid lability and lower optimum growth temperature, both characteristic features of the human rhinoviruses.
 It was previously called human rhinovirus 87 by some researchers.

 In the United States, people are more likely to get infected with enteroviruses in the summer and fall.
-EV-D68 cases have been described to occur late in the enterovirus season, which is typically during the warm months, from summer to autumn (August and September in the Northern hemisphere).
+EV-D68 cases have been described to occur late in the enterovirus season, which is typical during the warm months, from summer to autumn (August and September in the Northern hemisphere).

-EV-D68 can shed from an infected person's respiratory secretions, such as saliva, nasal mucus, or sputum for 1 to 3 weeks or less.
+EV-D68 can shed from an infected person's respiratory secretions, such as saliva, nasal mucus, or sputum, for 1 to 3 weeks or less.
 Infected people can shed the virus even if they are asymptomatic.

-The virus likely spreads from person to person when an infected person coughs, sneezes, or touches objects or surfaces that have the virus on them and then touches their own eyes, mouth or nose.
+The virus likely spreads from person to person when an infected person coughs, sneezes, or touches objects or surfaces that have the virus on them and then touches their own eyes, mouth, or nose.

-EV-D68 almost exclusively causes respiratory illness which may vary from mild to severe.
+EV-D68 almost exclusively causes respiratory illness, which may vary from mild to severe.
 Respiratory symptoms are more acute among children than adults.
-Infants, children and teenagers, especially if they have a history of asthma or reactive airway disease can require a trip to the emergency department for treatment and possible admission.
+Infants, children, and teenagers, especially if they have a history of asthma or reactive airway disease, can require a trip to the emergency department for treatment and possible admission.